Understanding your credit reports

 • Any Government Agency

-In accordance with the federal FACT Act, consumers are now able to get a free copy of their credit report every 12 months from each of the three major credit bureaus, Experian, Equifax and TransUnion.
-The toll free number is (877) 322-8228.
-You can also go online at annualcreditreport.
+You can access your free credit reports online at annualcreditreport.
 You do not have to order all three credit reports at one time.
 You can choose to stagger your free reports over the course of a year by ordering one report every four months.
-You Are Entitled to a Free Report

 The FACT Act is not the only way to get a free credit report.
 You are entitled to a free credit report if you have experienced one of the following: